DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-4-ect-theory.md

 So good curriculum design includes being aware of common misconceptions and this requires secure subject knowledge:

-> “The most effective teachers have deep knowledge of the subjects they teach… As well as a strong understanding of the material being taught, teachers must also understand the ways students think about the content, be able to evaluate the thinking behind students’ own methods and identify students’ common misconceptions.”
+> “The most effective teachers have deep knowledge of the subjects they teach… As well as a strong understanding of the material being taught, teachers must also understand the ways students think about the content, be able to evaluate the thinking behind students' own methods and identify students' common misconceptions.”
 >
 > (Coe and others, 2014, page 2)